Skip to content

 The extension-point protocol: games register listeners on the session.

-Listeners never mutate game state — they react by executing ordinary commands. handle receives the accumulated events of the command (earlier listeners' included) and the listener's own state snapshot, and returns the events to append plus the new state (snapshotted into saves under key).
+Listeners never mutate game state — they react by executing ordinary commands. handle receives the accumulated events of the command (the events earlier listeners authored included) and the listener's own state snapshot, and returns the events to append plus the new state (snapshotted into saves under key).

 key instance-attribute